 - For foam products, inject directly into the active zone — not around it.
 Getting foam into the gallery is what matters.

 - When using Termidor Foam in a wall void, drill at the base of the activity zone.
-Foam expands upward, so it will fill more space that way.
+Foam expands upward, so it can fill more space that way.

 - After treatment, monitor the area for 2-4 weeks.
 New frass or mud tubes are a sign the infestation was deeper than expected.

-- Also treat the surrounding wood — termites often use multiple entry points within a small area.
+- Also treat the surrounding wood when appropriate because termites often use multiple entry points within a small area.

 - Consider pairing spot treatment with a borate wood treatment on any nearby exposed structural wood.